syncfusion/blazor-docs/src/diagrams/diagram/bpmn-shapes/bpmn-group.md

----
-title: "BPMN Group"
-component: "Diagram"
-description: "A group is used to frame a part of the diagram, shows that elements included in it are logically belong together"
----

 # BPMN group

 A group is used to frame a part of the diagram, shows that elements included in it are logically belong together and does not have any other semantics other than organizing elements.
 To create a group, the shape property of the node should be set to **group**.
 The following code example explains how to create a BPMN group.